Spoilers For Thursday’s ‘General Hospital’: Oscar Starts Making Difficult Preparations For What’s Ahead

 General Hospital spoilers for Thursday’s episode indicate that viewers will be taken back to Oscar’s storyline after several days of heavy Dawn of Day action.
-As everybody last saw, Oscar’s prognosis is exceptionally grim at this point, as Dr. Terry cautioned Kim and Drew that the teen may only have days left to live.
+As everybody last saw, Oscar’s prognosis is exceptionally grim at this point.
+Dr. Terry cautioned Kim and Drew that the teen may only have days left to live.
 Now, in the April 18 show, the family will try to cope with this news.

-The sneak peek shared at the end of Wednesday’s episode suggested that Oscar will be released from the hospital and he will be preparing to head to the Quartermaine mansion during the course of the next show.
-Monica had invited Kim and Oscar to stay there during the teen’s final days and General Hospital spoilers from Soap Central detail that Olivia will be busy getting the mansion ready for their guests.
+The sneak peek shared at the end of Wednesday’s episode suggested that Oscar will be released from the hospital, and that he will be preparing to head to the Quartermaine mansion during the course of the next show.
+Monica had invited Kim and Oscar to stay there during the teen’s final days, and General Hospital spoilers from Soap Central detail that Olivia will be busy getting the mansion ready for their guests.

 It's time for Oscar to decide how he wants to prepare for the end.
 Click to watch an emotional, new #GH – RIGHT NOW: https://t.co/ZbqJJNSwQK